I’m a sucker for a scenic road and Highway 395 is one of the good ones in my opinion.

 Heading south of Mono, you hit the off -ramp for the June Lake loop.
 This ‘U’ shaped drive first takes you to the picturesque and charming June Lake and then you eventually pass by Gull, Silver, and Grant Lakes.
 They are all beautiful in their own way and all featured fishing with marinas to rent boats, kayaks, or SUP’s.

 The final lake in the loop was Grant where we caught our first and only trout.
 I threw it back very quickly and didn’t take a picture because I thought it would be the first of many.
 Little did I know it would be the last one of the trip even though we visited over 16 different lakes.

 It only takes a few minutes to exit Highway 395 to begin this extremely scenic route, so I highly recommend you take the time.
-Each lake is absolutely amazing and very much what you would expect for a mountain body of water.
+Each lake is absolutely amazing and very much what you would expect for a body of water near the mountains.

-Mammoth Lakes was our home for a few days and it also only takes a few minutes to get there from Highway 395.
+Mammoth Lakes was our home for a several days and it was only a few minutes to get there from Highway 395.
 Mammoth Lakes is a popular ski resort in the winter and a great place to fish with at least seven lakes close to town.
 We visited them all.
-See my story on Mammoth Lakes in an earlier story.
+See my story on Mammoth Lakes in an earlier post.

 Lakes Crawley and Convict

 On a different day, we headed south this time and stopped at the man-made Lake Crawley.
 This is the only lake on our trip that we had to pay before entering.